11 Apr 2012 Podcast 330 : Creating a Photography Portfolio

 To make the printing process smoother and easier to track, once I’d finished soft-proofing, I selected all of the soft proof virtual copies, and the images that had not required any soft-proofing, and created a second Collection called “For Print”, and told Lightroom to include the images that I had selected.

 Then, when I started to print each image, I selected to only show images without a color label in the Attribute toolbar in Lightroom, and as each print was completed, I hit the number 6 key on my keyboard, to add a red label to the image I’d printed.
 This not only made the image disappear from the list, so that my current view of the collection only contained images that still needed to be printed, but it also gave me an indicator later on that the image had already been printed, should I select the image or soft proof copy in the future for another variation on my portfolio.
 I use number six for red, as in stop, to make me stop and think before printing, but you can of course use any color, or even star ratings or the flags, whatever works for you.

 Pina Zangaro Camden Portfolio Case

-Let’s just take a quick look at my new Pina Zangaro Camden Portfolio case before we move on too.
+Let’s just take a quick look at my new Pina Zangaro Camden Portfolio case (no longer available) before we move on too.
 As you can see, I had the case Laser Etched with my company logo and a part of a landscape scene across the bottom of the case.